Top 10 Best Things to do in Knoxville, Tennessee with Kids! Plus tips for an even better visit!

 Another family favorite for us is Ijams Nature Center.

-Ijams is also a great place to go kayaking, boating, and even swimming in the right weather and when allowed!
+Ijams is also a great place to go kayaking, boating, and swimming in the right weather and when allowed!

 My son loved looking at the bugs in the nature center, and our dog loved running the pet-friendly trails along the river!